cancelself/geist/README.md

-- _geist.py_: loads OpenAI ChatML for a geist, sets the user context and responds.
+- _geist.py_: loads OpenAI ChatML for your geist, sets the user context and responds.
 - _geist.chatml_: bootstrap chatml

 ```